Computational Chemistry for Experimentalists

 - eBook ISBN:9 7 8 - 0 - 4 4 3 - 3 4 2 1 2 - 7

-- Provides experimentalists with a simple and accessible on-ramp to computation for the non-specialist
+- Provides experimentalists with a simple and accessible on-ramp to computation for non-specialists

-- Built around the idea that computational chemistry’s core ideas, including chemical bonding, hybridization, and molecular structure, are part of the core chemical knowledge taught in general and organic chemistry courses and shared by all chemists regardless of specialization
+- Highlights the idea that computational chemistry’s core ideas, including chemical bonding, hybridization, and molecular structure are part of core chemical knowledge

-- Modular structure enables readers to rapidly acquire the most relevant knowledge
+- Enables readers to rapidly acquire the most relevant knowledge

-- Each module within the text is paired with online video tutorials frequently updated by the author, providing real-world-hands-on training using different software packages
+- Includes modules that are paired with online video tutorials, providing real-world-hands-on training using different software packages

 Chemists at emerging research institutions and small and medium-sized businesses, who seek to incorporate computation into their research but are not primarily computational chemists; mid-career chemistry professionals, as well as research teams including undergraduate, graduate, and early-career chemists